ddnexus/pagy/docs/api/keyset.md

 ## Concept

-The "Keyset" pagination, also known as "SQL Seek Method" (and often, improperly called "Cursor" pagination) is a tecnique that avoids the inevitable slowness of querying pages deep into a collection (i.e. when `offset` is a big number, you're going to get slower queries).
+The "Keyset" pagination, also known as "SQL Seek Method" (and often, improperly called "Cursor" pagination) is a technique that avoids the inevitable slowness of querying pages deep into a collection (i.e. when `offset` is a big number, you're going to get slower queries).

-This tecnique comes with that huge advantage and a set of limitations that makes it particularly useful for APIs and less convenient for UIs.
+This technique comes with that huge advantage and a set of limitations that makes it particularly useful for APIs and less convenient for UIs.

 ### Glossary